Almanac of American Philanthropy: Overview

-The Orange County Register wrote that the Almanac "shatters myths about the stinginess of the wealthy and bleeding-heart liberals’ monopoly on compassion."
-Booklist, published by the American Library Association, reviewed the Almanac this way: "This comprehensive, current, accurate, well-organized reference on private giving in the U.S. contains sections on our greatest givers, past and present, and major achievements from 1636 to 2015.
-The volume's very reasonable cost (for 1,300+ pages) enhances the reference value....
-Recommended."
+Philanthropy in the U.S. is a major part of the economy with $360 billion given every year and 8 billion hours of time volunteered.
+Philanthropy is a major cultural force in the U.S., handling many social responsibilities, thanks to individual giving levels that are two to twenty times higher than in other comparable nations.

 Author

-Karl Zinsmeister created the Almanac of American Philanthropy for the Philanthropy Roundtable.
+Karl Zinsmeister, vice president for publications at the Philanthropy Roundtable, is the primary author.
+He was chief domestic policy advisor to President George W. Bush, and the former editor of The American Enterprise magazine of the American Enterprise Institute, a conservative think tank.
 He has authored eleven books, including works on charter schools and public policy philanthropy, embedded reporting on the Iraq War, and a Marvel Comics nonfiction graphic novel.
 He has written for publications including the Wall Street Journal, the New York Times, and the Atlantic, and he produced a PBS documentary film.